orville-wright/ticker_data/README.md

-This tool's goal is to extract tonnes of data in real time about the market (on any day, at any moment right now) and build up a large corpus of live data to leverage as a feed into Machine Learning, Data Science & Statistics algorithyms...in order to support trade strategies (specifically - multiple Day Trading & Swing Trading strategies).
+This tool's goal is to extract tonnes of data in real time about the market (on any day, at any moment right now) and build up a large corpus of live data to leverage as a feed into Machine Learning, Data Science & Statistics algorithyms...in order to support trade strategies (specifically - Day Trading & Swing Trading strategies).

 There are many websites that provide considerable data and analytics in their beautifully rich web pages, but they are slow, over-inflated with useless bloat, riddled with targeted adds and pointless news headlines.
-They are unusable as a DS/ML tool for a trader who is executing real trades in real-time....but the data they show is delicious and wonderful. - Thats all you really need from their websites.
+They are unusable as a DS/ML tool for a trader who is executing trades in real-time....but the data they show is delicious and wonderful. - Thats all you really need from their websites.

-So this tool is focused taking their data and focusing it into ONE single pool of information.
+So this tool's objective is to tak their data, poackage it into internal API methods and focus it into ONE single pool of information.

 ~Orville